-Glossary of Binocular Terms
+Glossary of Optical Terms

 If you don't know your Diopter Adjuster from your Ocular Lens or don't know the difference between Porro Prism and Roof Prism binoculars, this article will help.
 Here are the most commonly used terms when talking about binoculars and what they mean.
 This will in tern help you make an informed decision when purchasing the correct binoculars for your specific needs.